finlandhl/kali-ios/README.md

 To use Kali iOS, follow these steps:

-1. Install ISH terminal emulator app on your iOS device from Appstore https://apps.apple.com/gb/app/ish-shell/id1436902243
+1. Install ISH terminal emulator app on your iOS device from Appstore (see link in Requirements field)

-2. Clone the Kali iOS project from GitHub:   ```   git clone https://github.com/yourusername/kali-ios.git   ```
+2. Download our custom Kali rootfs tar archive of ~ 3GB (see link in Requirements field)

 3. Launch ISH from your device

+4. From ISH app :
+   - Go to <Settings>
+   - Click on <Filesystems>
+   - Click on <Import>
+   - Navigate to the directory you stored the Kali rootfs tar archive (only .tar.gz is compatible) and select it
+   - Wait for ISH app to fully import it
+   - Select your Kali importation
+   - And, finally click on <Boot From This Filesystem>
+   - ISH app will crash and doooon't worry, it's normal! launch ISH app again and wait until it boots to the new filesystem

-4. Run the startup script to initiate the Kali Linux environment:   ```   ./kali.sh   ```
+5. Now you're in Alpine, which serves as recovery os.
+From here, run the startup script to initiate the Kali Linux environment:   ```   ./kali.sh   ```

-5. You are now ready to use Kali Linux in text mode on your iOS device.
+6. CONGRATULATIONS!!!
+You are now ready to use full Kali Linux in text mode on your iOS device

+7. To exit Kali environment, simply type  ```   exit   ```

 ## Contributing